SaladTechnologies/netdata/docs/netdata-agent/configuration/organize-systems-metrics-and-alerts.md

 [Spaces](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-spaces) are used for organization-level or infrastructure-level grouping of nodes and people.
 A node can only appear in a single space, while people can have access to multiple spaces.

-The [Rooms](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-rooms) in a space bring together nodes and people in collaboration areas.
-Rooms can also be used for fine-tuned [role based access control](/docs/netdata-cloud/authentication-and-authorization/role-based-access-model.md).
+The [war rooms](https://github.com/netdata/netdata/edit/master/docs/cloud/war-rooms.md) in a space bring together nodes and people in collaboration areas.
+War rooms can also be used for fine-tuned [role based access control](/docs/netdata-cloud/authentication-and-authorization/role-based-access-model.md).

 ## Virtual nodes